 Norman Music Festival

 The Norman Music Festival, held on the last weekend of April each year, is an annual event that music lovers wouldn’t want to miss.
 With over 200 concerts taking place in three days, the festival offers an unparalleled opportunity to experience a diverse range of musical genres and performances.

 Norman Mardi Gras Parade

-In celebration of geek pop culture, literature, fandom, and fiction art, SoonerCon features a full schedule of activities in June.
-There are three days of performances, films, gaming, panels, and workshops.
-The event hosts a charity auction, costume contest, art show, and exhibitor hall as well.
+Celebrating geek pop culture, literature, fandom, and fiction art, SoonerCon offers a full schedule of activities in June.
+The three-day event features performances, films, gaming, panels, and workshops, catering to a diverse range of interests and preferences.

 Cleveland County Free Fair